Cherry Hill Divorce Lawyer

 Special Needs Children and Divorce in New Jersey

 Raising a child with special needs can be tough on a marriage.
 As a result, the divorce rate of parents of special needs children is higher than the national divorce rate of 50% of all couples.
 A divorce between a couple with a special needs child involves several issues that may not come into play in a typical divorce.
-New Jersey Special Needs lawyer, Richard C. Klein, and Chairman of Cooper Levenson's Family Law practice Group is well-versed in the many issues that arise in these cases and has represented many parents of children with special needs, such as those with autism spectrum disorders.
+New Jersey Special Needs lawyer, Richard C. Klein, is well-versed in the many issues that arise in these cases and has represented many parents of children with special needs, such as those with autism spectrum disorders.

 New Jersey Special Needs Lawyers Fight for the Proper Child Support Award

 When a couple with a special needs child divorces and child support issues are determined, consideration of the financial, medical and therapy needs of this child is even more crucial than those of their other children.
 Since a special needs child, such as a child with autism, often has more expenses than a child without special needs, New Jersey child support guidelines do not adequately address those needs.
 Therefore, your New Jersey Special Needs attorney must be prepared to present a case that demonstrates why the court should deviate from the guidelines.